falcosecurity/evolution/REPOSITORIES.md

 Repositories under the ecosystem scope are extensions of the core project.
 They provide optional components that may be useful to Falco and its adopters.
 While they may not be necessary for the basic functioning of Falco, ecosystem repositories often offer value-added features, integrations, utilities, and services that help adopters make the most out of Falco.

+You can find the list of ecosystem repositories, along with their *status*, [here](https://github.com/falcosecurity/evolution#ecosystem).

 ### Infra Scope

 [![Falco Infra Repository](./repos/badges/falco-infra-blue.svg)](#infra-scope)

 Repositories under the infra scope are dedicated to supporting the infrastructure of The Falco Project.
 They are not intended to be consumed by adopters but serve as the backbone for the functioning, management, and maintenance of the project and [falcosecurity](https://github.com/falcosecurity) GitHub organization.
 The most notable repository in this scope is [test-infra](https://github.com/falcosecurity/test-infra).

+You can find the list of infra repositories, along with their *status*, [here](https://github.com/falcosecurity/evolution#infra).

 ### Special Scope